 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Alvernia landed the #1,273 spot in College Factual's 2022 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
+Alvernia landed the #719 spot in College Factual's 2024 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,217 colleges and universities across the nation to determine this ranking.
+This is an improvement over the previous year, when Alvernia held the #857 spot on the Best Overall Colleges list.

 The student to faculty ratio at Alvernia University is about average at 13 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.